ChatGPTKnowledge CutoffGPT-5GPT-5.6LLM Training DataAI SearchGEOChatGPT SEO

 For users asking factual questions

 If you're asking about recent events, always check whether web browsing is enabled and which model is active.
 The free tier defaults to GPT-4o (October 2023 cutoff, browsing enabled).
-If you need the most current training knowledge, use GPT-5.5 (December 2025 cutoff) on ChatGPT Plus, or o3/GPT-5.4 (August 2025 cutoff).
+If you need the most current training knowledge, use GPT-5.6 Sol (February 2026 cutoff) on ChatGPT Plus or via API, or GPT-5.5 (December 2025 cutoff) as the ChatGPT Plus default.

 For SEOs and content strategists